Bet Scots will say No, but hedge the referendum

 For retired maths teacher Lesley Murphy, 62, this is the toughest vote she's ever cast, one she sees as vital for the future of younger generations.
 Her ideal might be "maximum devolution" within the union, but that is not on offer.

-She feels more Scottish than British, believes Scots are more socialist than neighbours "down south" and has "absolutely no doubt" Scotland has the money and brains to govern itself.
+She feels more Scottish than British, believes Scots are more socialist than neighbors "down south" and has "absolutely no doubt" Scotland has the money and brains to govern itself.

 "But lots of things are so merged together and it's really difficult to know what will happen if a split takes place.